-Issues Actions Implementation 43 EXISTING COUNCIL FACILITIES • Some community facilities, particularly community centres and halls, are struggling to provide an appropriate level of Area plans should identify community facilities needs and location with a focus on a clear township network to help determine what facilities and services are needed where.
+Issues Actions Implementation 45 EXISTING COUNCIL FACILITIES Some community facilities, particularly community centres and halls, are struggling to provide an appropriate level of service for the current and anticipated population growth.
+Many of the township hall buildings were built as memorial halls after the world wars and are over 50 years old and some over 100 years old.
+As such many of these buildings need refurbishment to bring them up to modern standards to meet community expectations.
+The Canterbury earthquakes have led to a need to consider community facilities structural standards and whether they are suitable and safe for continued public Area plans should identify community facilities needs and location with a focus on a clear township network to help determine what facilities and services are needed where.
 This will ensure efficient allocation of facilities and resources.
-Develop standards for community facilities 2014/2016 Ongoing service for the current and anticipated population growth. • Many of the township hall buildings were built as memorial halls after the that outlines a ratio of facilities and/or services to a given population.
+Develop standards for community facilities that outlines a ratio of facilities and/or services to a given population.
 The implementation of CCHSP with ongoing monitoring and review to increase the value of these centres for the communities they serve.
-Ongoing memorial halls after the world wars and are over 50 years old and some over 100 years old.
-As such many of these buildings need refurbishment to bring them up to modern standards to meet community expectations.
-The Canterbury earthquakes have led to a need to consider community facilities structural standards and whether they are suitable and safe for continued public use.
-Some community facilities are underutilised by the community in terms of their capacity for use.
-The volunteer framework for the governance of community facilities requires a degree of expertise in facility management, recreation programming and marketing.
-These expertise are not always retained under the current governance framework and there is a reliance on Council support and advice.
-Funding and investment in community facilities is limited to rates and user charges (for SDC managed and owned facilities) they serve.
-To ensure community facilities remain viable, other opportunities for investment must be considered and explored (e.g grants, pay-to-play options and business activity) Ongoing
+To ensure community facilities remain viable, other opportunities for investment must be considered and explored (e.g grants, pay-to-play options and business activity) Implementation 2014/2016 Ongoing Ongoing Ongoing use. • Some community facilities are underutilised by the community in terms of their capacity for use. • The volunteer framework for the governance of community facilities requires a degree of expertise in facility management, recreation programming and marketing.
+These expertise are not always retained under the current governance framework and there is a reliance on Council support and advice. • Funding and investment in community facilities is limited to rates and user charges (for SDC managed and owned facilities)